Jet engine: Propelling nozzle

-The propelling nozzle is the key component of all jet engines as it creates the exhaust jet.
+A propelling nozzle produces a high velocity exhaust jet.
 Propelling nozzles turn internal and pressure energy into high velocity kinetic energy.
 The total pressure and temperature don't change through the nozzle but their static values drop as the gas speeds up.

 The velocity of the air entering the nozzle is low, about Mach 0.4, a prerequisite for minimizing pressure losses in the duct leading to the nozzle.
 The temperature entering the nozzle may be as low as sea level ambient for a fan nozzle in the cold air at cruise altitudes.
-It may be as high as the 1000K exhaust gas temperature for a supersonic afterburning engine or 2200K with afterburner lit.
+It may be as high as the 1000 Kelvin exhaust gas temperature for a supersonic afterburning engine or 2200 K with afterburner lit.
 The pressure entering the nozzle may vary from 1.5 times the pressure outside the nozzle, for a single stage fan, to 30 times for the fastest manned aircraft at Mach 3+.

 Convergent nozzles are only able to accelerate the gas up to local sonic (Mach 1) conditions.
-To reach high flight speeds, even greater exhaust velocities are required, and so a convergent-divergent nozzle is often used on high-speed aircraft.
+To reach high flight speeds, even greater exhaust velocities are required, and so a convergent-divergent nozzle is needed on high-speed aircraft.

-The nozzle thrust is highest if the static pressure of the gas reaches the ambient value as it leaves the nozzle.
+The engine thrust is highest if the static pressure of the gas reaches the ambient value as it leaves the nozzle.
 This only happens if the nozzle exit area is the correct value for the nozzle pressure ratio (npr).
 Since the npr changes with engine thrust setting and flight speed this is seldom the case.
 Also at supersonic speeds the divergent area is less than required to give complete internal expansion to ambient pressure as a trade-off with external body drag.
 Whitford gives the F-16 as an example.
 Other underexpanded examples were the XB-70 and SR-71.

 The nozzle size, together with the area of the turbine nozzles, determines the operating pressure of the compressor.